Vignesh-2109/BlockCert-A-Decentralized-Certificate-Verification-System/README.md

 We welcome contributions from the community!
 To contribute to this project:

 Fork the repository.
-Create a new branch for your feature or fix.
+-Create a new branch for your feature or fix.
-Commit your changes and push to your branch.
+-Commit your changes and push to your branch.
-Submit a pull request to the main repository.
+-Submit a pull request to the main repository.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments
-Ethereum for providing the decentralized platform for secure, transparent transactions.
+-Ethereum for providing the decentralized platform for secure, transparent transactions.
-IPFS for enabling decentralized storage and efficient file retrieval.
+-IPFS for enabling decentralized storage and efficient file retrieval.
-MetaMask for secure login and transaction signing.
+-MetaMask for secure login and transaction signing.
-Truffle for simplifying smart contract development and deployment.
+-Truffle for simplifying smart contract development and deployment.
-Streamlit for building the frontend web application.
+-Streamlit for building the frontend web application.
-Ganache CLI for running a local Ethereum blockchain for development and testing.
+-Ganache CLI for running a local Ethereum blockchain for development and testing.